-- There are almost 20 different cultivated species we call "millets" - "Millets" is not a botanical category, but rather a "folk taxonomy" that groups diverse species by use and a more or less arbitrary set of characteristics (e.g., they tend to have small round grains) - Millets were domesticated in various regions, mostly in Asia & Africa - Some millets are produced worldwide for grain or fodder notably sorghum, pearl millet, foxtail millet, proso millet, & finger millet - Others are grown regionally or locally, often little known elsewhere - How to communicate such complexity? - Can it be effectively communicated in a simple diagram?
+- There are almost 20 different cultivated species we call "millets" - "Millets" is not a botanical category, but rather a "folk taxonomy" that groups diverse species by use and a more or less arbitrary set of characteristics (e.g., they tend to have small round grains) - Millets were domesticated in various regions, mostly in Asia & Africa - Some millets are produced worldwide for grain or fodder notably sorghum, pearl millet, foxtail millet, proso millet, & finger millet - Others are grown regionally or locally, often little known elsewhere - How to communicate such complexity as simply as possible? - Can it be done in a single diagram?